 The official class schedule is posted and updated on Brightspace, as adjustments become needed.
-Each lab unit should take approximately 3 hours to complete.
+Each Lab Unit should take approximately 3 hours to complete.
 All lab assignments will be due by 11:55 pm on the due date and submitted via Brightspace.
-At times, students may be allowed to work ahead in the course (if they choose), but the instructoris not required to make future assignments available before an assignment's scheduled time.
+At times, students may be allowed to work ahead in the course (if they choose), but the instructor is not required to make future assignments available before an assignment's scheduled time.
 If additional assignments are opened, the additional labs' due dates will be posted near the title of each lab.
 A student may ALWAYS complete available assignments early (when they are available), but will not be able to receive credit on any assignments submitted past an assignment's specified deadline.

-ENVRONMENTAL SCIENCE I ENVR 1101 O080
+ENVRONMENTAL SCIENCE I ENVR 1101 O181

-Lab Unit Lab Topics Objectives 1 Syllabus Quiz, Liability Form/Waiver Completion, Data Analytics Lesson One N/A 2 Data Analytics Lessons Two and Three 1, 2, 3, 4 3 Data Analytics Lessons Four and Five 1, 2, 3, 4 4 Data Analytics: Lesson Six and Dashboard Submission to Discussion Board 1, 2, 3, 4 5 Dashboard Peer Review and Ecological Succession Lab 1, 2, 3, 4 6 Submit Finalized Dashboard; Trace a Drop of Water 1, 2, 3, 4 7 Complete Data Analytics Certification Exam 1, 2, 3, 4 8 Texas Freshwater Levels 2, 3, 4 9 Sanitary Landfill Experience 1, 2, 3, 4 10 Cobbs Citizen Recycling & Curbside Recycling 3, 4 11 Wildlife Telemetry Lab 1, 2, 3, 4 12 City Government and the Environment 3, 4 13 Environmental Crimes 2, 3, 4 14 Stormwater Best Management Practices; Makeup Lab 1, 2, 3, 4 15 Urban REAP 2, 3 16 Grades finalized and submitted N/A
+Lab Unit Lab Topics Objectives 1 Syllabus Quiz, Liability Form/Waiver Completion, Prep for Data Analytics 1, 2, 3, 4 2 Data Analytics Lessons One and Two 1, 2, 3, 4 3 Data Analytics Lessons Three, Four, and Five 1, 2, 3, 4 4 Data Analytics: Lesson Six and Dashboard Submission to Discussion Board 1, 2, 3, 4 5 Dashboard Peer Review and Ecological Succession Lab 1, 2, 3, 4 6 Submit Finalized Dashboard; Trace a Drop of Water 1, 2, 3, 4 7 Complete Data Analytics Certification Exam 1, 2, 3, 4 8 Texas Freshwater Levels 2, 3, 4 9 Sanitary Landfill Experience 1, 2, 3, 4 10 Cobbs Citizen Recycling & Curbside Recycling 3, 4 11 Wildlife Telemetry Lab 1, 2, 3, 4 12 City Government and the Environment 3, 4 13 Environmental Crimes 2, 3, 4 14 Urban REAP; Makeup Lab 1, 2, 3, 4 15 Grades finalized and submitted N/A